doug-moen/openscad2/rfc/Objects.md

 and the ordering of definitions in the body is used to compute the ordering of definitions in the derived script.
 This explains the peculiar ordering requirements for mixin literals.

+### Using Objects as Mixins
+You can use an object in place of a mixin as the right argument to `with`.
+This doesn't provide the full power of a mixin, but it's useful for combining two objects that each represent a set of model parameters.

+The result of `defaults with overrides`, where `defaults` and `overrides` are both objects, is the ....

 ### Customization with Self Reference